Advertiser Disclosure

 Final Thoughts

-As you can see, it’s easy to redeem relatively small amounts of British Airways Avios for maximum value — you can even book short-haul business class.
+As you can see, it’s easy to redeem relatively small amounts of British Airways Avios for maximum value — you can even book short-haul business class for great value.

 Frequently Asked Questions